rafygonzalez/Abstract-Syntax-Tree-AST-interpreter./readme.md

 - VariableDeclarator: Defines a variable and its initial value
 - VariableDeclaration: Groups together variable declarators
 - UpdateExpression: Updates a variable by incrementing or decrementing its value
+- IfStatement: Represents a conditional statement that evaluates an expression and executes a block of code if the expression is true.
+- BlockStatement: Groups together a sequence of statements as a single statement.

 # Compile With: